Standard admission requirements

 Faculty of Human Sciences

-Applicants who meet the 2.5 out of 4/4.38 out of 7 GPA general entry criteria but cannot demonstrate the 3.00 out of 4/5.25 out of 7 GPA at 300 level (e.g. have a GPA of between 2.8-3.00 out of 4, or 4.9-5.25 GPA out of 7) may also make a case for admission by supplying additional evidence of relevant professional experience or other qualifications that may be considered.
+Year 1 entry requires a 3.0 out of 4/5.25 out of 7 GPA as a general entry criteria and 3.0 out of 4/5.25 out of 7 GPA at 300 level or at the highest level of study (e.g. Masters).
+Applicants who do not meet the GPA at 300 level or at the highest level of studies may also make a case for admission by supplying additional evidence of relevant professional experience or other qualifications.

 Year 1 entry requires a 2.5 out of 4/4.38 out of 7 GPA and at the 300-level (or equivalent) of Bachelor degree, a GPA of 3.25 out of 4/5.69 out of 7.